Today I’m sharing an updated version of my Quick and Easy Chicken Tortilla Soup. It’s a favorite here at gfe!

 The salsa is the “secret” ingredient in this recipe.
 It always adds exactly the right amount of flavoring.
 There’s no need to add additional seasonings, tomatoes, or onions.

-Several of our support group members have been using tortilla strips in place of gluten-free crackers since I first served them Tortilla Soup at one of our meetings.
+Several of our support group members have been using tortilla strips in place of gluten-free crackers since I first served them Quick and Easy Chicken Tortilla Soup at one of our meetings.
 As long as you have a bag of gluten-free tortillas on hand, you can make your own “crackers” any time.

-Other options for a bread to serve with this soup versus the tortilla strips are my Flat and Firm Cornbread or Super Easy Popovers.
-Oh, and either my Tender Corny Almond Muffins or Marvelous Cheese Muffins would also be great with this soup.
+Other bready options to serve with this soup versus the tortilla strips are my Flat and Firm Cornbread or Super Easy Popovers.
+My Tender Corny Almond Muffins or Marvelous Cheese Muffins would also be great with this soup.

 - 28 ounces broth (chicken or vegetable)